Comparing 1-800-FLOWERS.COM (FLWS) & Its Peers

 Profitability

-This table compares 1-800-FLOWERS.COM and its peers’ net margins, return on equity and return on assets.
+This table compares 1-800-FLOWERS.COM and its rivals’ net margins, return on equity and return on assets.

 |Net Margins